jakerobinson/vCloudBackups/README.md

 1. It is recommended you save all files in a single folder in this version.

-2. Login as the user who the scheduled task will be running as.
+2. **Important:** Login as the user who the scheduled task will be running as.

 3. Open Powershell and change your folder to where the vCloudBackup files are located.